prankshaw/minor-project-2019/README.md

 #### Text to speech

 Recurrent Neural Network will be used for this model.
-Existing API can also be employed for better accuracy.
+Existing Web speech API with custom wrapper is employed for better accuracy.

 #### Voice sentiment analysis

-Research to be done!!
+Audio capturing and recognition using webspeech API will be performed and then Support Vector Machine(SVM) is used along with existing API to perform analysis on recorded audio.

 ## Important Links
 <li> Automated Scoring- https://automatedscoring.herokuapp.com/  </li>